-TotalEnergies Marketing Ghana PLC is an affiliate of the global TotalEnergies Group, a multi-energy company which is the fourth largest publicly-traded integrated international Oil and Gas Company in the world with presence in over 130 countries.
+TotalEnergies Marketing Ghana PLC is an affiliate of the global TotalEnergies Group, a publicly-traded multi-energy company which is the fourth largest integrated international company in the world with presence in about 120 countries.

 TotalEnergies' operations in Ghana started in 1951 under the name Total Oil Products Limited.
 TotalEnergies has since undergone various transformations, taking over from BP Ghana Limited, then Elf Oil to TotalfinaElf following a global merger between Total and Elf.
 This finally resulted in the incorporation of Total Petroleum Ghana Limited (now known as TotalEnergies Marketing Ghana PLC) when TotalEnergies Marketing Afrique (then called Total Outre-Mer) acquired Mobil Oil in Ghana.
 This progression, coupled with great respect for quality, standards, achievements, and safety has propelled the Company to the forefront of the oil and gas industry in Ghana making it the first Oil Marketing Company (OMC) to be ISO 9001:2015 certified in Ghana.